ABOUT US

 In the past 12 months, Capital Linen Service has replaced and upgraded air compressors, water extraction press equipment and LED lighting to reduce water and electricity usage.
 More equipment upgrades are planned over the next 12 months; a key aspect of which is the reduction of our ecological footprint in line with the Carbon Neutral Government Framework.

-Upholding the Transport Canberra and City Services values are evident in our day to day operations at Capital Linen Service.
+Upholding the City and Environment Directorate values are evident in our day to day operations at Capital Linen Service.

 These values include: